Azathothas/Stars/README.md

 - [Tarsnap/spiped](https://github.com/Tarsnap/spiped) – Spiped is a utility for creating symmetrically encrypted and authenticated pipes between socket addresses.
 - [Thomas-Tsai/partclone](https://github.com/Thomas-Tsai/partclone) – Partclone provides utilities to backup a partition smartly and it is designed for higher compatibility of the file system by using existing library.
 - [ThomasDickey/ncurses-snapshots](https://github.com/ThomasDickey/ncurses-snapshots) – snapshots of ncurses - see https://invisible-island.net/personal/git-exports.html (no pull requests are accepted)
+- [TryQuiet/quiet](https://github.com/TryQuiet/quiet) – A private, p2p alternative to Slack and Discord built on Tor & IPFS
 - [VHSgunzo/ptyspawn](https://github.com/VHSgunzo/ptyspawn) – Tool for executing a command in a new PTY (pseudo-terminal) with new PGID and SID
 - [ValdikSS/GoodbyeDPI](https://github.com/ValdikSS/GoodbyeDPI) – GoodbyeDPI — Deep Packet Inspection circumvention utility (for Windows)
 - [Xfennec/progress](https://github.com/Xfennec/progress) – Linux tool to show progress for cp, mv, dd, ... (formerly known as cv)